jiyorude/avant/README.md

 <br/>

 ### Troubleshooting
-Please check the [Issues](https://github.com/jiyorude/avant/issues) tab inside of the GitHub Repository if your issue is not listed.
+*Please check the [Issues](https://github.com/jiyorude/avant/issues) tab inside of the GitHub Repository if your issue is not listed in this list.
 Feel free to open a new issue if your problem has not been featured yet.
-Duplicate issues will be removed.
+Duplicate issues will be removed.*

+**Question** <br/>
+Answer
 <br/>

 ### Changelog